enableiot/iotkit-samples/README.md

 * t - is the type of data this source generates
 * u - is the unit of measure for this data type

-> The device registration needs to be performed for each new sensor
+> The device registration needs to be performed only once for each new sensor

 ### Data Submission